ItaiHammer/Better-Express/README.md

 ## Public Folder

-Every file in the public folder will be public and avalible through the `/public` route.
+Every file in the public folder will be public and available through the `/public` route.

 ## Nodemon